Epstein accuser Virginia Giuffre wrote a memoir. Months after her death, it's coming out

 Epstein accuser Virginia Giuffre wrote a memoir.
 Months after her death, it’s coming out

-A posthumous memoir by prominent Jeffrey Epstein accuser Virginia Roberts Giuffre is set for release on Oct.
-21
+A posthumous memoir by prominent Jeffrey Epstein accuser is set for release October 21

 “The content of this book is crucial, as it aims to shed light on the systemic failures that allow the trafficking of vulnerable individuals across borders,” the email reads.
 “It is imperative that the truth is understood and that the issues surrounding this topic are addressed, both for the sake of justice and awareness.”